 For more information on investing in rentals the right way.
 Check out: Build a Rental Property Empire: The no-nonsense book on finding deals, financing the right way, and managing wisely.
 The book is 346 pages long, comes in paperback or as an eBook and is an Amazon best seller.

-What loan Costs a buyer needs to consider besides the down payment?
+What loan costs does a buyer needs to consider besides the down payment?

 On almost any loan you will have more costs than just the down payment.
 The lender will charge an origination fee, appraisal fee, prepaid interest, prepaid insurance and possibly prepaid mortgage insurance.
 Plus you may have more costs the title company charges like a closing fee, recording fees and possibly title insurance.
 In most cases the seller pays for title insurance, but with HUD and VA foreclosures the buyer has to pay for title insurance.
 These costs can add up to another 3.5 percent of the mortgage amount or sometimes more.
 When you talk to a lender they can give you an estimate of exactly how much these costs will be before you get your loan.